MilesBDyson/3D-Printed-T800-case-for-Beaglebone/README.md

 <b>Update:</b> i decided to holow out the eyes with a dremel and printed a translusent red lens to cover the LED's in the eyes.

+Initial Print
 ![T800](images/GOPR0341.JPG)

+Chrome spaypaint (not relly chrome) for base color
 ![T800](images/GOPR0349.JPG)

+After Antiquing
 ![T800](images/GOPR0355.JPG)

+Close up of holes in the temples for User LEDS from the BBB
 ![T800](images/GOPR0356.JPG)

+Beaglebone Mounted inside the head
 ![T800](images/GOPR0358.JPG)

+Finished result after modifying the eyss with translucent lenses
 ![T800](images/GOPR0368.JPG)